citiususc/Linguakit/README.md

 * Tokenizer (flag "tok"): It returns a tokenized text.
 Option -split splits word contractions and verb clitics.
 Option -sort ranks tokens by frequency.

 * Keyword in context (flag "kwic"): It returns a target word in context (window: 10 tokens).
 Option -tokens returns tokens as context.
 This module requires another argument: the keyword to be searched.

+* Entity linking (flag "link"): It returns a list of terms which represent Wikipedia entities.
+Besides, the input text is annotated with those terms and their links to Wikipedia.
+This module requires Internet conection since the search is done via a Web server.
+The output can be in two formats: json and xml.

 ## Requirements
 * GNU/LINUX (bash + perl)